 There are ways of measuring, they’re just not precise.
 Most cooks are taught using familiar items as a measuring reference.
 For example, a recipe may call for a ‘water glass’ of flour.

-The Water Glass as Measuring Tool
+The Water Glass as a Measuring Tool

 Everyone knows about how much a standard Turkish water glass holds.
 The problem is, everyone has a slightly different sized water glass!
 This holds true for nearly everything from cups and spoonfuls to pinches and bunches.